cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/CLEAN_BUILD_PLAN.md

 ## Current Status

 **BUILD STATUS: SUCCESSFUL** ✅
+**APP LAUNCHES SUCCESSFULLY** ✅
 - The app now builds successfully with no errors
+- App launches and runs on iOS simulators
 - AuthViewModel is properly integrated and accessible to all components
-- Basic navigation and UI functionality should work
+- Basic navigation and UI functionality works
 - All temporary fix files have been properly removed
 - Documentation created for future reference and team guidance
 - ✅ Fixed files removed from project references in Xcode